Professional/Short course Applied Research Skills

 The taught time will include four private study weeks when you will have an opportunity to carry out independent study and review previous weeks' contents and materials.

-Due to the online nature of the module, you will be given very clear guidance on contact times for the module team, as well as dedicated online spaces (including discussion forums) in order to ensure you feel fully engaged as a cohort, despite working at a distance.
+Due to the online nature of the module, you will be given clear guidance on contact times for the module team, as well as dedicated online spaces (including discussion forums) in order to ensure you feel fully engaged as a cohort, despite working at a distance.

 Assessment